Callum-OP/Piano-Teacher/README.md

 Give the autoplay editor and buttons a faded look if no music has been started?
 Reduce distance between piano and playback controls, so there is more space on screen if you want to have both on screen during autoplay.

---- Save Current Music & Progress ---
-If you exit the app and had a music piece open/paused, it would be good to save what music was last open as well as exactly where the user was in the timeline bar, so then the user can start exactly where they were when they left.

---- Decrease App Size ---
-The desktop version of the app on Microsoft Store is around 300mb with the appxbundle being 277mb, maybe try to find ways to decrease that since the mobile version is around 30mb or less in comparison.
-Electron requires a lot of space to work, Tauri 2.0 uses the OS WebView like Capacitor does, it may be worth changing to it instead of Electron in the future (Tauri could also be used for mobile as well as meaning I only need one wrapper), although it means retesting and possibly rewriting code to get it to work.

 ## Features to consider
+--- Bigger Preset List ---
+Add more classical music pieces to the preset list.

 --- Import/Export Saved Music List ---
 Option to export the saved music list and import it to the app on another device, so that lists of music can be shared either across devices or to other people.

---- Bigger Preset List ---
-Add more classical music pieces to the preset list.
+Would also be cool to have saved music shared across devices but that would require somewhere to host and store the data or some other way to automatically sync saved music, and would likely also need a login, meaning it would be more hassle than it is worth.

---- Improved Performance Mode ---
+--- Save Current Music & Progress ---
-Rendering was optimised for both normal and performance mode: falling notes now move with a GPU `translate3d` transform instead of `top` (compositor-only, no per-frame layout/paint), the animation loop now stops itself when nothing is playing (paused/finished/stopped) instead of running at 60fps forever, the timeline only repaints when its value actually changes rather than every frame, and the note-spawn loop batches its layout reads so dense chords reflow once instead of once per note.
-The sound files for a piece are also preloaded (gently, one at a time) during the countdown so notes have no fetch/decode lag the first time they play.
-Normal mode now also drops the most expensive effects (backdrop blur, card shadows, per-note key glows) while autoplay is running via a `body.is-playing` class, restoring the full look when stopped — so it stays smooth during playback without permanently losing the glassmorphism style.
-Could still enhance performance mode further (e.g. capping the number of on-screen falling notes); the app may still struggle if every key is pressed at once repeatedly, though the audio voice cap now helps.
+If you exit the app and had a music piece open/paused, it would be good to save what music was last open as well as exactly where the user was in the timeline bar, so then the user can start exactly where they were when they left.

 --- Customisation ---
 Such as light/dark mode, colour theme selection?